plancktimesoftware/fixed_capacity_string/README.md

 # fixed_capacity_string
 A fixed capacity string type, allocated on the stack.
-Useful when you know the limits of your string data.
+Useful when you know the limits of your string data, and don't want to use the heap.